gcgavinoc/project-1/README.md

 The site will then deploy, which may take a few moments.

-Refresh the page after a few minutes to see if the message "Your site is published at" appears with a green check mark.
+Once it has deployed the page will refresh with the message "Your site is published at" accompanied by a live page link.

-This message will be accompanied by a link to the live deployed site - (https://gcgavinoc.github.io/project-1/)
+The live link can be found here - (https://gcgavinoc.github.io/project-1/)

 # Acknowledgements